Mihama, Mie: Climate

 Mihama has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Mihama is 15.7 °C. The average annual rainfall is 2596 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.6 °C, and lowest in January, at around 5.8 °C.

 Demographics

-Per Japanese census data, the population of Mihama has remained relatively steady over the past 40 years.
+The population of Mihama has remained relatively steady over the past 40 years.

 History

 The area of Mihama was part of the holdings of the Kii Tokugawa clan, administered as part of the Kii-Shingū Domain in the Edo period.
 After the Meiji restoration, the village of Atawa was established within Minamimuro District with the early Meiji period creation of the modern municipalities system on April 1, 1889.
 It was elevated to town status on October 1, 1933.
 Atawa Town was merged with two neighboring villages of Ichigioroshi and Kōshiyama to form the town of Mihama on September 1, 1958.

 In 2009 the ferry Ariake (ferry) was shipwrecked in Mihama.
 There were some injuries but all 28 passengers and crew were rescued.